dkelsey/dkelsey.github.io/content/posts/managing-the-hell-out-of-okrs-and-tonedeaf-managers.md

 * out of date.
 * an old fart.

+I believe they took two meetings to discuss not using the label _"Mature Services"_; these meeting took place once a week.
+They managed the hell out of it and changed it to "established services."
+Ug.
 Mature and Legacy systems have some interesting definitions.
 * the systems nobody cares about, that makes us all our money.

-They were fare more interested in hearing about "new and exciting features that were being added to our _mature_ services" .
+They were far more interested in hearing about "new and exciting features that were being added to our _mature_ services" .

 > "the internet is now on the COM-PU-TER!"  - Homer Simpson